nmstreethran/notebook/README.md

 # coding

 Welcome to my coding repository!
-This is where I keep all my notes organised for various coding tasks, so that I do not have to Google the same thing over and over again.
+This is where I keep all my notes organised for various coding tasks, so that I do not have to search the same thing over and over again.
 I also store my completed tutorials here.

 I use [VSCodium](https://vscodium.github.io/) (fully open-source alternative to [Visual Studio Code](https://code.visualstudio.com/)) for my coding.
-My custom settings and the extensions I use can be found in [vscode-settings.json](/vscode-settings.json) and [vscode-notes.md](/vscode-notes.md) respectively.
+My custom settings and the extensions can be found in my [gists](https://gist.github.com/nmstreethran).

-Computing:
-* Python version 3.6.8
-* conda version 4.6.11
-* git version 2.18.0.windows.1
-* Processor: Intel(R) Core(TM) i5-7200U CPU @ 250 GHz 2.71 GHz
-* RAM: 8 GB

 ## Notes